yanascz/bitcoind-tunnel/README.md

 ### `vps`

-1. Create user `bitcoin` if not already present.
+1. Create system user `bitcoin` if not already present.
 1. Edit `/etc/ssh/sshd_config`:
    * Allow remote hosts to forwarded ports by setting `GatewayPorts` option to `yes`.
    * Append `bitcoin` user to `AllowUsers` if you already use this option.